 "shall I tell you a story to while away the waking hours before dawn"

-This series combines landscapes of the deserts of the Emirates with bodyscapes of an African model.
-It is an ode to a world of dreams, fantasy, exoticism and the collision of neighboring continents and cultures.
+This series combines landscapes of the deserts of the UAE with bodyscapes of an African model.

 If you'd like to see the full series, download the PDF catalogue by clicking here.